evan-buss/download-server-client/README.md

 The project consists of two parts.
 The download server and the client.
 The client serves to test the download server.
 The server program allows a connected client to navigate its directories and download files.

+The server is implemented with with a multi-threaded model.
+This enables multiple clients to be connected at the same time without without server blocking.

 ## Server Protocol